-Beaver activity was again event at the inlet to the channel with the construction of a beaver dam.
+Beaver activity was again evident at the inlet to the channel with the construction of a beaver dam.
 The dam raises the water level of the pond behind the structure and increases the risk of a rapid release of water that could result in erosion of the riprap protection in the channel.
-The dam was removed in 2018.
+The beaver dam was removed in 2019.
 Best Practice dictates that beaver dams be removed when identified during the routine inspections.
+However, there are no downstream structures that are at risk in the event that the beaver dam was to release water.